 John Carroll has an extensive surveillance camera system.
 When items are stolen or students are reported out of bounds, the administration will view the camera recordings to investigate wrongdoing.
 Students need to know that their actions are being recorded inside and outside the building.
 The surveillance cameras help provide school security and can and will be used to enforce discipline policies.

 From time to time, the administration is contacted by an anonymous source.
 Only signed or in person communication will be acted upon.
 No response will be made to anonymous messages.
-The Principal with the other school administrators will decide if circumstances warrant a different response on a case-by-case basis.
+The Deans of Students and other school administrators will decide if circumstances warrant an investigation or a different response on a case-by-case basis.